MapIV/eagleye/eagleye_rt/README.md

 1. Check if wheel speed (vehicle speed) is published in `/can_twist` topic.

 * Topic name: /can_twist
-* Message type: geometry_msgs/TwistStamped twist.liner.x
+* Message type: geometry_msgs/TwistStamped twist.liner.x or geometry_msgs/TwistWithCovarianceStamped twist.twist.liner.x

 2. Check if the IMU data is published in `/imu/data_raw` topic.